2018 ACCE Chamber Events Training Conference

 Marketing should be a compelling part of the overall event experience.
 In an increasingly competitive communications environment, event marketing is becoming more integrated and strategic than ever.
 In our closing session, non-profit expert Luann Feehan will share tips and tricks for creating an experience with intentional, savvy marketing strategies.

-Optional box lunch provided for this session; please RSVP using this link.
+Optional box lunch provided for this session; RSVP period has closed.

 1 p.m.: Conference adjourns